 A lot of things have changed for us, not just with each other but also with the quality of people we surround ourselves with.
 We have developed the ability to be real with each other, to not fear criticism from others and not fear being vulnerable with each other.
 We have learned to gently push and encourage each other to develop; it’s been a rocky road but when one choses to be real with another person, the experience is unlike anything that can be described.

 The Proverbs I am about to present to you here have helped me a lot throughout my personal journey but they have also helped me when it comes to my way of relating to others.

 1.- If a problem has a solution why worry? if it does not, why worry?

-Reality is that many of us are worriers.
+Reality is, many of us are worriers.
 The bottom line is we need to let go more.
 Let go of fears, ideas, toxicity, people, anything that does not contribute to our growth.
-We have to accept there will be things, circumstances and people we can not change, neither is it our job to do so.
+We have to accept there will be things, circumstances and people we cannot change, neither is it our job to do so.
 At times there will be no solution to certain problems, so just let go.
 To worry only hurts you and damages your health.
 It doesn’t matter if others get it or not, it is not their life, its yours.
-Do what you need to do to be hapy and healthy!
+Do what you need to do to be happy and healthy!

 2.-If you think about something, make a decision.
 If you decided stop thinking about it.

 Second guessing ourselves is probably one of the most damaging things we can do to ourselves.
-Usually the best decision we can make comes naturally/ intituively.
+Usually the best decision we can make comes naturally/ intuitively.
 Have you ever head the expression listen to your gut?
 I am not referring to making a decision when you are angry or upset.
 Wait until you are in a calm mood, make a decision and after that follow it with actions, stop second guessing yourself.
-You will make some good choices, some bad choices, but they are yours, and you can learn from both.
-Learn to live without regrets.
+You will make some good choices and some bad choices, but they are yours, and you can learn from both.

 3.- Do not try to stop those that leave, neither reject those who come into your life.